 Now, it’s almost certain that you will be subscribing to various events, say the events generated by button presses in the ribbon.
-You don’t have to stick to the underscore-based naming conventions- simply press F2 to rename the method.
+You don’t have to stick to the underscore-based naming conventions — press F2 to rename the method.
 ReSharper asks you for how you want the handler renamed, and even gives suggestions:

-Of course if, for some reason, you end up renaming the method in the code instead- that’s not a problem, ReSharper tracks these changes.
-Simply press Alt+Enter while the renamed symbol is surrounded with a border and one of the actions will offer to apply that same Rename refactoring:
+Of course if you end up renaming the method in the code instead — that's not a problem, ReSharper tracks these changes.
+Press Alt+Enter while the renamed symbol is surrounded with a border and one of the actions will offer to apply that same Rename refactoring:

 Navigation with ReSharper is also a breeze.
-For example, to find the location in code when the ribbon loads, you can simply press Ctrl+N to bring up the Go to Everything dialog.
+For example, to find the location in code when the ribbon loads, you can press Control+N to bring up the Search Everywhere dialog.
 Start typing

 Ribbon and you’ll see the exact method in the list, together with the type, of course:

 ThisAddIn.
-What you do is, first of all, find it with Go to Type (press Ctrl+N twice and start typing its CamelHumps abbreviation):
+What you do is, first of all, find it with Go to Type (press Control+N twice and start typing its CamelHumps abbreviation):

 Now, ReSharper shows you the second part of this partial class.
-You simply pick the file to which to navigate:
+You can pick the file to navigate to: